day8/re-frame/examples/todomvc/README.md

 geared towards showing how easily re-frame can implement the challenge.

-Instead, this todomvc example has evolved into more of a teaching tool and we've thrown in more advanced re-frame features which aren't really required to get the job done.
+Instead, this todomvc example has evolved into more of a teaching tool and we've thrown in more advanced re-frame features which are not really required to get the job done.
+So lean and minimal is no longer a goal.

 ## Setup And Run